-Many of our dogs' common behavior problems are caused by boredom.
-When your dog gets bored, he begins to look for ways to entertain himself.
-This leads to inappropriate chewing, excessive barking, and digging.
+Many common behavior problems in dogs are caused by boredom or lack of mental/physical stimulation.
+When a dog gets bored, they may look for ways to entertain themselves.
+This can lead to inappropriate chewing, excessive barking, and digging.
 While training can help with some of these problems, there are several other things you can do to curb your dog's destructive behavior.

 Here are some tips for busting your dog's boredom, and putting an end to problem behaviors:

 If your dog is being destructive, chances are he's looking for a way to burn off energy.
 What better way to burn energy than exercise?
 There are a number of ways to add exercise to your dog's daily routine.
 It can be as simple as a walk around the neighborhood or a game of fetch in the backyard.
 High energy dogs may need something more.
 Border Collies, pit bulls, and other high energy dogs may do well with running for exercise or getting involved in a dog sport, such as agility.